yogeshdatir/React-Notes-and-Collections/Context API and Hooks/Context API and Hooks.md

-### Its alternatives - ways to share data between components
+## Its alternatives - ways to share data between components

-This is the alternative to
+ContextAPI is the alternative to

 1. "prop drilling", or passing props from grandparent to parent to child, and so on.
 2. "deep prop drilling"